-The explosive power that activates driver's/ front passenger's airbags very much depends on the positions of the driver's/front passenger's seat.
+The explosive power that activates driver's/ front-seat passenger airbags very much depends on the positions of the driver's/front passenger seat.

 To maintain the accuracy of this function over the long-term, calibrate the front seats as soon as a relevant Check Control message is displayed.
 A message also appears on the Control Display.